-With older children, you will have to also play it by ear.
+With older children, you will have to play it by ear.
 I mix a couple of tablespoons of coconut oil into peanut butter and put it into the fridge to set.
-A few kid friendly, sugar free coconut oil dessert recipes here.
-The fat content of the oil keeps their blood sugar balanced for longer and we avoid constipation!
+A few kid-friendly, sugar-free coconut oil dessert recipes here.
+The fat content of the oil keeps their blood sugar balanced for longer, and we avoid constipation!

 Unfortunately, there isn’t a tried and tested set dosage for this.
 It is best if you also start out slowly – maybe taking 1 tablespoon in the morning and 1 at night, and see how that affects you.
-Some people find that only 1 teaspoon has a bowel loosening affect, so you will just have to see what works for you.
+Some people find that only 1 teaspoon has a bowel-loosening effect, so you will have to see what works for you.
 My advice is to keep with one dosage for a few days.
 If nothing happens, increase it slightly.

 If you suffer from chronic constipation, then it will probably take a little longer before you see results.
 But due to coconut oil's amazing health benefits, this is something you could do for the rest of your life!

 Other pages in the cocopalmtree.com in connection with this page

 2. stylecraze.com. http://www.stylecraze.com/articles/coconut-oil-for-constipation-the-best-natural-laxative/#gref.